The Paramount Importance of Media

 Wasteful Animal Experimentation

-The “Real Ridiculous Research” campaign at IDA—a play on the Russell & Burch “3 Rs”— garnered damning media coverage.
+The “Real Ridiculous Research” campaign at IDA—a play on the Russell & Burch “3 Rs” of Replacement, Reduction and Refinement—garnered damning media coverage.
 A taxpayer-funded study about rats on cocaine preferring Beethoven or Miles Davis was a highlight.
-Or lowlight.
+Or lowlight, as the case may be.

 Rats prefer silence over Beethoven and Miles Davis unless they are on cocaine.
 Then they like the jazz.
 That discovery landed Albany Medical College on the Top 10 list of "Most Ridiculous Research on Animals of 2011" compiled by In Defense of Animals, a California-based group that opposes animal experiments.
 "We thought that this was particularly wasteful," said Eric Kleiman, research director for IDA, who ranked the Albany Med research second worst for two music experiments on rats.
 "Miles Davis and Beethoven with rats?
-I mean, c’mon."
+I mean, c’mon.”…Also on the Top 10 list were a University of New England study that found exercise was harder for rats with drug-induced arthritis; a study at Emory University that found the offspring of single-mom prairie voles (the researchers removed the fathers) spent less time with their own children; and a Tulane National Primate Research Center that showed labs are a stressful place for lab monkeys, which was ranked No. 1.
+The Top 10 list is made up of research funded by taxpayer money that appeared in peer-reviewed journals in 2011.
+"If you are doing these kinds of experiments, what is not being funded?"
+Kleiman said.
+"They are taking money away from the really transformative stuff."

 Animal Welfare and Data Integrity

 Both the NIH and FDA have stated that animal welfare compliance is directly related to data integrity.
-Even if one accepts industry’s claims about animal experimentation, CTC believes that the USDA inspection histories of multiple research facilities raise significant questions about the entire animal experimentation enterprise.
+Even if one accepts industry’s claims about animal experimentation, Chimps to Chinchillas believes that the USDA inspection histories of multiple research facilities raise significant questions about the entire animal experimentation enterprise.
 Eric raised such questions regarding the now-defunct Coulston Foundation, and publicly asked the FDA to investigate Inotiv in 2022.
-After IDA filed multiple complaints regarding the Coulston Foundation, the FDA took action, and for the first and only time in history, disqualified an entire lab.
-Eric’s testimony before Congress in March 2000 led to a damning Minneapolis Star Tribune exposé of a researcher who failed to report the deaths of three out of eight chimps undergoing tests of a drug in which he had a significant financial interest.
+After IDA filed multiple complaints regarding the Coulston Foundation, the FDA took action, and for the first and only time in history, disqualified an entire lab—the death penalty for a contract research facility.
+Eric’s testimony before Congress in March 2000 led to a damning Minneapolis Star Tribune exposé of researcher Fatih Uckun, who failed to report the deaths of three out of eight chimps—Holly, Muffin, and Terence—undergoing tests of a drug in which Uckun had a significant financial interest.
+Eric’s 25-page literature search and analysis submitted to the USDA regarding the deaths of Holly, Muffin, and Terence from the “known side effect” of the drug TXU-PAP resulted in the agency’s filing an administrative complaint against Coulston regarding their “unnecessary deaths.”